Waste No Water Information and Resources

 |Homes with Street Addresses

 Ending in an ODD NUMBER

 NOTE: These time limits do NOT apply to landscape irrigation systems using water-efficient devices, including drip and micro-irrigation systems and stream rotor sprinklers.

-- November 1 to May 31, water between 4 pm-10 am for ONLY 7 MINUTES when using a standard sprinkler system.
+- November 1 to May 31, water between 4 pm-10 am for NO MORE THAN 5 MINUTES when using a standard sprinkler system.

-- June 1 to October 31, water between 6 pm-10 am for ONLY 10 MINUTES when using a standard sprinkler system.
+- June 1 to October 31, water between 6 pm-10 am for NO MORE THAN 5 MINUTES when using a standard sprinkler system.

 Additional Drought Alert Restrictions